botandrose/activity_sns_filter/README.md

   ```
 * Feature: Multi-tenant service instead of a one-off deployment per downstream subscriber app

-  Generalize further into a multi-tenant SNS filtering microservice, backed by e.g. Redis sets for persistence, with HTTP REST APIs for registering a new filter and periodically updating it with the latest user id whitelist.
+* Feature: Generalize further into a multi-tenant SNS filtering microservice, backed by e.g. Redis sets for persistence, with HTTP REST APIs for registering a new filter and periodically updating it with the latest user id whitelist.
+* Feature: Generalize even further by allowing clients to specify arbitrary filtering logic, not just user id set inclusion.
+Maybe by using something akin to PostgreSQL's JSON query language, or MongoDB's, etc.